Derbyshire, United Kingdom

 About Friesland School

-Friesland School is a welcoming and exciting place to work, with a settled and committed workforce delivering an excellent education to a generally well behaved and engaged student body.
+Friesland School is a welcoming and exciting place to work, with a settled and committed workforce delivering an excellent education to a well behaved and engaged student body.
 We are a school with a consistent record of high attainment, strong progress and an impressive record of students moving into further education, employment or training.

 At Friesland we provide an excellent environment in which to teach, where staff are allowed the freedom to be creative in the classroom with students who are prepared to learn.